ibio/front-end-test/README.md

 * Safari: Version 10.0.3 (12602.4.8)
 * Firefox: 51.0.1 (64-bit)

-NOTICE: for this small project, I just developed it for demonstrating my ability 1) to learn new things very fast, and 2) my coding philosophy -- get it done, and then progressive enhancement.
+__NOTICE__: for this small project, I just developed it for demonstrating my ability 1) to learn new things very fast, and 2) my coding philosophy -- get it done, and then progressive enhancement.
 I used total around 4 hours when I got the task, and also, I've never touched Angular before.
 It is my first time to get into the Angular world.
 So there are some workaround that I need to use Angular way to redo it when I got a time.

 ## Instructions
 + Clone this repo [Done!]